-These Quick and Easy American Fries (Home Fries) are delicious and crispy with only a few simple ingredients.
+These Crispy Home Fries (AKA American fries) are easy to make with pantry ingredients.
+A 30-minute recipe is quick and easy to make at home.
 A diner classic that's perfect as a substitute for French fries or an addition to a big breakfast.

 🥔Ingredients

-- Flip potatoes every 2-3 minutes until nicely brown and tender—about 10 minutes in the skillet.
-Add the bacon near the end of the cooking.
+7. Flip potatoes every 2-3 minutes until nicely brown to your taste and tender—about 10 minutes in the skillet.
+Near the end, add the bacon back into the mix.
+The potato temperature should be at least 190° to be tender, but 200°+ is better.

 Tips to get it right every time